Helping Victims of Serious Motorcycle Crashes

 Step 4 – Discovery process.
 Discovery involves filing various requests to obtain relevant information and documents from the defense attorney (or the defendant, if they have no lawyer).
 We will also continue investigating the accident to collect additional evidence.

 Step 7 – Trial and Judgment.
-Once the trial concludes, the judge will issue a judgment ordering the defendant to provide you with compensation or ruling in their favor.
+Once the trial concludes, the judge will issue a judgment ordering the defendant to provide you with compensation or a ruling in their favor.
 If we win the case, we will ensure you receive prompt and complete payment.

 Step 1 – Request a copy of the at-fault driver’s insurance policy to determine who to file the claim with and how much coverage is available.